SnprSlick/taketendash-tire-crm/memory.md

     - **Filter**: Ensured excluded categories are filtered out in the frontend rendering loop.
     - **Fix**: Removed extra closing `</div>` tag in `InsightsDashboard`.

+  - **Table View**:
+    - Refactored "Inventory at Risk" (Urgent Actions) display from cards to a color-coded table.
+    - Applied to both the main dashboard widget and the "View All" modal.
+    - **Columns**: Product, Store, Status, Velocity, Last Sold, Order Qty.
+    - **Styling**: Rows are color-coded (Red for Out of Stock, Yellow for Low Stock) using the same logic as the previous cards.
+    - **Sorting**: Preserved the sorting logic (Stocked items first, then by Order Qty).

 ## Current State
 - Backend server is running (manually started by user).